Today I left the house to take our sweet golden retriever for a walk without one very important item... the poop bag.

 This may apply more to longer walks, but it is a good idea to have water for yourself and for your dog on hot days and any time you are going for a walk that is longer than 30 minutes.
 The Kong H2O Water Bottle is great for taking water along.
 The stainless steel bottle would fit easily into a small backpack’s side pocket and the lid of the bottle doubles as a bowl for your dog.

 I don’t know about you, but treats are the single best motivator to get my dog to come back to me if she wanders away.
 Although I trust my leash, I have been known to accidentally let go when bending to tie my shoe or being distracted by chatting with a neighbor.
 If my dog darts away, I know a treat will lure her back to me.

 Treats can also be helpful if my dog needs to improve her leash training.
 Sometimes a refresher on leash manners is needed and treats are the best way to motivate my dog to remmeber her manners!

 Reflective gear or a flashlight

 Although these items are more important in the early morning or later at night, it never hurts to be prepared.
 We love the Ruffwear collar that coordinates with our dog’s leash because of the reflective band that is built into the fabric.
 We also keep these Clip-On Dog Collar LED Lights handy for late night walks, (and for camping trips).
 A small flashlight is a good idea to have handy in case you end up walking longer than you planned and it begins to get dark.
 A flashlight will not only guide your way, but will also keep you safe on the road.

 So, are you ready to tie your tennis shoes and get out there for a walk with your pooch?
-By being prepared, you can relax and enjoy time with your dog...instead of being plagued by impending poop pick-ups!
+By being prepared and following proper dog walking etiquette, you can relax and enjoy time with your dog...instead of being plagued by impending poop pick-ups!